wryfi/twilio-caldav/README.md

 # twilio-caldav

-This is a dead simple [cherrypy](http://www.cherrypy.org) app that uses the [caldav](http://pypi.python.org/pypi/caldav) python library to decide who to forward voice and sms messages to based on calendar data.
+This is a stoopid simple [cherrypy](http://www.cherrypy.org) app that uses the [caldav](http://pypi.python.org/pypi/caldav) python library to decide who to forward voice and sms messages to based on calendar data.

 ## summary/usage